 DEI is the state’s first — and only — public shellfish hatchery.

-We raise various species of shellfish for fisheries stock enhancement and research purposes.
+DEI specializes in raising juvenile shellfish for public stock enhancement and for research purposes..
 We also produce food for the shellfish through our stock microalgal (phytoplankton) culture system and mass algal growout system.

-In 1987, to address the decline of eastern Maine’s soft-shell clam populations, the organization (that was known as the Beals Island Regional Shellfish Hatchery), began producing cultured juvenile clams to reseed clam flats.
-We are one of only a few in New England that produce soft-shell seed clams.
-Since 1987, we have produced hundreds of millions of seed clams for coastal communities in northern New England and eastern Canada.
+Our organization (originally known as the Beals Island Regional Shellfish Hatchery), began producing cultured juvenile clams to reseed clam flats in 1987, to address the noticeable decline of eastern Maine’s soft-shell clam populations.
+We are one of only a few hatcheries in New England that produce soft-shell seed clams.
+Since we began, we have produced hundreds of millions of seed clams for Maine coastal communities and others in northern New England and eastern Canada.

-DEI has developed techniques for hatchery production of soft-shell clams, as well as growing, overwintering, and seeding clam flats, and transferred those technologies to municipal shellfish committees, clammers, and the scientific community.
+Besides developing techniques for hatchery production of soft-shell clams, DEI has developed a number of seeding and monitoring methods that can be used by municipal shellfish committees, clammers, and the scientific community.